entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is -.
 The coding of *Megamastax amblyodus* is -.

 > - The coding of *Meemannia*_like fish is -.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 0.

 557. Trunk ventral articular lamina develops into flange or condyle: (0) absent, continuous along the articular lamina of the anterior dorsolateral plate; (1) present, the articular lamina develops into distinctive flange or condyle.